graydot/potter/docs/CODE_SIGNING_SETUP.md

 # 🔐 Code Signing Setup Guide

-This guide covers setting up code signing for Rephrasely to distribute signed DMGs and publish to the App Store.
+This guide covers setting up code signing for Potter to distribute signed DMGs and publish to the App Store.

 ## 📋 Prerequisites